 How to Promote Your Deck Building Business Online Regularly:

 - Keep your GMB listing up to date (be sure it has your holiday hours)

 - Have a blog on your website where you regularly publish new articles about your company

 - Send out press releases when you hire someone new or land a major project (especially if it is a public works kind of job)

 - Seek to have websites link back to your site.

 Rome wasn’t built in a day, and neither will your online authority.
 If you follow these steps, you will probably be far ahead of your competitors.
 Why?
 Because local SEO takes time.
 But you can speed it up by following these strategies.
 You have to start somewhere, and you have to start sometime.

 The “somewhere” is Google My Business, and the “sometime” is today.

 Let us Know if Deck Builder Marketers Can Help You

 The last thing you want is for potential customers to Google “deck contractors near me” and not find you on the first page of search results or in the Google 3-Pack.
 We’ve given you enough of a head start if you want to do it yourself.
-Or, if you want us to provide you with a free marketing audit and strategy session, schedule a time for us to talk.
+Or, if you want us to provide you with a complimentary, Custom Marketing Plan.
 In two seconds you can book a time to meet with me.